 It is essential to establish the metrics you want staff to meet because if you can’t measure it, you cannot manage it.
 What defines good customer service at your company?
 Is it repeat visits?
 Average check-out times?
 Number of items per ticket?
 Quick response time to complaints?
 Problem resolution time?
 Once you have established this list and how to track your metrics, communicate this to your employees.

-If one of your metrics is items per ticket, track the basket size of your customers on a weekly basis.
-You can find out the average number of items per ticket, then figure out ways to grow that number.
+If one of your metrics is items per ticket, track the basket size of your customers every week.
+You can find out the average number of items per ticket, and then figure out ways to grow that number.
 Maybe you need to educate your employees on all of your products so they can encourage customers to add a few more products to their baskets.
 Or perhaps the shelves are not restocked often enough, so people can’t buy all of the items they need.
 Increasing ticket size may require you to hire more people to keep the shelves stocked or prioritize restocking right before the busiest times of the day.

 Institute policies that make it easy to treat customers well.